Floor Mats Do Reduce Impact Severity: They Work!

 Colleagues,

-Protecting patients from injury when they falls requires different interventions than preventing them from a fall.
-The main intervention to reduce impact when patients fall from be is the Floor Mat placed at bedside when the patient is in bed.
+Protecting patients from injury when they fall requires different interventions than preventing them from a fall.
+The main intervention to reduce impact when patients fall from bed is a floor mat placed at bedside when the patient is in bed.

-However, hospitals, long term care facilities, and assisted living facilities are not going to invest in high impact absorbing flooring.
-It is too expensive.
+However, hospitals, long term care facilities, and assisted living facilities are not going to invest in high impact absorbent flooring, as it is too expensive.
 Still, evidence exists that impact absorbing flooring is effective.
 Gustavsson, et. al., (2015) investigated the fall-injury reducing effect of impact absorbing flooring among female nursing home residents when they fell on regular flooring compared to 12mm thick composite absorbing tile flooring.
 Briefly, 254 residents fell onto regular flooring and 77 falls on impact flooring.
 “The injury fall rate was 30.3% for falls on regular flooring and 16.9% for falls that occurred onto impact absorbing flooring. … The impact flooring significantly reduced the relative risk of injury by 59% (RR 0.41 (95% CI 0.20 to 0.80)) (Gustavsson, et al., p.
 320).
-Colleagues, the impact absorbing flooring is protective, so are floor mats.
+Colleagues, the impact absorbing flooring is protective — so are floor mats.

 If floor mats are available in an organization, floor mat use is dependent on nursing staff.
 The leading barrier to floor mat use is their concern about trip hazards.
-So, it is our responsibility together to reduce these barriers, so that patients are protected when they fall from bed or chair — severity of injury is reduced.
+So, it is our responsibility together to reduce these barriers, so that the severity of injury is reduced when patients fall from a bed or chair, benefiting patients by reducing harm (Quigley, 2015).
 To promote the nursing staff or anyone from tripping when walking onto a floor mat, all floor mats should have a beveled edge.
 All staff should be instructed to exercise caution when walking onto a floor mat.
 To help you further, colleagues, I am referring you to resources still available on the Department of Veterans Affairs (VA) National Patient Safety Falls Toolkit – the Floor Mat Implementation Guide and Fall Mat Examples.

 These floor mat resources are available at your finger-tips, all designed to help you, your staff, your organization by providing the evidence, selection criteria, and strategies for implementation.